-Intershop Commerce as a Service is a combination of Software as a Service (SaaS) and Platform as a Service (PaaS) with a focus on digital commerce for B2C and B2B.
+Intershop Commerce as a Service (CaaS) is a combination of Software as a Service (SaaS) and Platform as a Service (PaaS) with a focus on customizable digital commerce for complex B2B scenarios.
 It has several advantages, for example, it removes the need for organizations to install and run applications in their own data centers.
-It allows flexible payments, scalable usage, and automatic updates.

 The best customization?
 No customization!